MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

 - If users choose a label in Outlook that applies HYOK protection, and then change their minds before sending the email and select a label that applies Azure RMS protection, the newly selected label fails to apply.
 Users see the following error message: **Azure Information Protection cannot apply this label.
 You don't have permission to perform this action.**

     The only workaround is to close the email message and start again.
-The same limitation applies if similarly, users first choose a label that applies Azure RMS protection and then change the label to one that applies AD RMS protection.
+The same limitation applies if similarly, users first choose a label that applies Azure RMS protection and then change the label to one that applies HYOK protection.

 ## Requirements for HYOK

-Check that your AD RMS deployment meets the following requirements to provide AD RMS protection for Azure Information Protection.
+Check that your AD RMS deployment meets the following requirements to provide HYOK protection for Azure Information Protection.

 - AD RMS configuration: